 That's how another error source is eliminated.

-NOTE: All this Gage type options and Material options depend on the Bridge mode!
+NOTE: All these Gage type options and Material options depend on the Bridge mode!

-This is also a perfect example to take a look how to use the filters in Dewesoft X. Clearly, there is one part of the signal in the form of the offset (static load) and one part in a form of dynamic ringing with a 440 Hz frequency.
+This is also a perfect example to take a look at how to use the filters in Dewesoft.
+Clearly, there is one part of the signal in the form of the offset (static load) and one part in a form of dynamic ringing with a 440 Hz frequency.

 If we want to extract those two components from the original waveform, we need to set two filters - one low pass and the other high pass.
 So we add two filters in the Math section.

-1. First, we set the input channel (AI 0) in this case.
-Then we set it on Low pass, 6th order filter and we set the cutoff frequency F high to 200 Hz.
+1. First, we set the input channel (Tuning fork) in this case.
+Then we set it on Low pass, 6th order filter and we set the cutoff frequency Fc2 to 200 Hz.
 This is so that all the signals below 200 Hz frequency will pass and all the frequencies above this will cut.

-2. The second filter is set to High pass 6th order with the same cutoff Flow frequency.
+2. The second filter is set to High pass 6th order with the same cutoff frequency.

-For this experiment, we will connect off-the shelf load cell with a full bridge connection to a Sirius device.
+For this experiment, we will connect the off-the-shelf load cell with a full bridge connection to a Sirius device.

 Dog bone specimen for measuring force

 To help engineers select the right material for their device, many materials have been tested a lot of times.
 All the material properties were then published in material handbooks.
 But not just that.
 Engineers have put a set of standards into practice to ensure that testing is directed the same way no matter which material is being used.
 On this point, it is important to explain why is the specimen in the shape of the dog bone with different ends.
-Geometry of the specimen is really important!
+The geometry of the specimen is really important!
 The rectangular shape of the specimen would cause higher stress states at the grips.
-To solve this error, engineers developed special shape - Dog bone.
+To solve this error, engineers developed special shape - Dogbone.
 This doge's bone is larger at the top and bottom where we attach the grips to the specimen.
-Cross sectional area is smaller between those two grips.
+The cross-sectional area is smaller between those two grips.
 And why?
-Explanation is simple.
-Smaller cross sectional area allows the stress to be concentrated in the center of the specimen, and that's why eliminate the effects of the grip.
+The explanation is simple.
+The smaller cross-sectional area allows the stress to be concentrated in the center of the specimen, and that's why to eliminate the effects of the grip.
 By using this shape of a specimen, engineers can be 100% sure that the stress measured by the testing system is the same as the stress state that was actually experienced by the material.

-Stress-Strain-Diagram with Characteristic Values for Steel with the Young's modulus [E] = 210 MPa.
+Stress-Strain-Diagram with Characteristic Values for Steel with Young's modulus [E] = 210 MPa.

-Figure below is a great example of dog bone-shaped specimen and a typical stress-strain diagram for a ductile, elastic material such as steel.
+The image below is a great example of a dog bone-shaped specimen and a typical stress-strain diagram for a ductile, elastic material such as steel.
 Engineers gather much useful information from this diagram to learn about the behavior of a material, including its modulus of elasticity and yield stress.

-Plastic range is the portion of the diagram to the right of the elastic region; this is the region of permanent deformation.
-If a material is stretched into this region, then it starts to permanently deform.
+The plastic range is the portion of the diagram to the right of the elastic region; this is the region of permanent deformation.
+If the material is stretched into this region, then it starts to permanently deform.

 Yield stress is the minimum stress that causes permanent deformation.